The 'Battle of Tali-Ihantala' was part of the Finnish-Soviet 'Jatkosota' continuation war (25 June/9 July 1944).

 The average strength of divisions of the Leningrad Front early in June 1944 was between 6,500 and 7,000 men, which was about half of the personnel strength of a typical Finnish infantry division.

-In terms of air power, the Soviets had for defensive purposes on the ground the four regiments of the 32nd Anti Aircraft Artillery Division, and for offensive/defensive purposes in the air General Leytenant Stepan D. Rybalchenko’s 13th Air Army, which on 9 June comprised 817 aircraft (including 235 Ilyushin Il-2 ground-attack machines and 205 fighters).
+In terms of air power, the Soviets had for defensive purposes on the ground the four regiments of the 32nd Anti Aircraft Artillery Division, and for offensive/defensive purposes in the air General Leytenant Stepan D. Rybalchenko’s 13th Air Army, which on 9 June comprised 817 aircraft (including 235 Ilyushin Il-2 single-engined ground-attack machines and 205 fighters).
 Also available were the Leningrad Guards Fighter Aviation Corps with 257 fighters and the Baltic Fleet Air Force with about 545 aircraft.

 Altogether, therefore, the Soviets could call on about 1,600 combat aircraft, of which as much as four-fifths were deployed against the Finnish forces in June 1944 with the remaining one-fifth deployed for operations over the southern coast of the Gulf of Finland against General Kurt Pflugbeil’s Luftflotte I.